 Concession cards: A way to save money

-RNIB recently published a Cost Of Living report, highlighting the ways that blind and partially sighted people are more greatly affected by the cost of living crisis compared to the general population.
+In 2022, RNIB published a Cost Of Living report.
+It highlights the ways that the cost of living crisis more greatly affects blind and partially sighted people compared with the general population.

 The report highlighted many issues including: increased costs in public transport, increased energy bills due to the need for lighting for everyday tasks, and the fact that only one in four working-age blind and partially sighted people are in employment.

-Read RNIB’s Cost Of Living report
+Visually impaired people can access a range of concessions in order to reduce costs.
 In this blog, we highlight five of these concessions, focusing on transport, and entertainment & leisure.
-We cover: the blue badge, concessionary travel pass, Disabled Persons Railcard, CEA (Cinema Exhibitor’s Association) Card, and Nimbus Disability Access Card.
+We cover: the blue badge, concessionary travel pass, Disabled Persons Railcard, CEA Card, and Nimbus Disability Access Card.

 We hope that the concessions highlighted in this blog go some way to help people with sight loss reduce living costs.